brpandey/neuron_dance/README.md

 	Avg Loss 0.2918 14.5919/50 (MiniBatch)

 [Successful y prediction] correct label is 2
-=> corresponding x input features, see tabular row ╭───┬─────┬───┬─────╮
+=> for corresponding x input features, see tabular row ╭───┬─────┬───┬─────╮
 │ 6 ┆ 2.2 ┆ 5 ┆ 1.5 │
 ╰───┴─────┴───┴─────╯
 [Successful y prediction] correct label is 1
-=> corresponding x input features, see tabular row ╭───┬─────┬─────┬─────╮
+=> for corresponding x input features, see tabular row ╭───┬─────┬─────┬─────╮
 │ 6 ┆ 2.9 ┆ 4.5 ┆ 1.5 │
 ╰───┴─────┴─────┴─────╯
 [Successful y prediction] correct label is 0
-=> corresponding x input features, see tabular row ╭─────┬─────┬─────┬─────╮
+=> for corresponding x input features, see tabular row ╭─────┬─────┬─────┬─────╮
 │ 5.2 ┆ 3.5 ┆ 1.5 ┆ 0.2 │
 ╰─────┴─────┴─────┴─────╯
 [Successful y prediction] correct label is 0
-=> corresponding x input features, see tabular row ╭─────┬─────┬─────┬─────╮
+=> for corresponding x input features, see tabular row ╭─────┬─────┬─────┬─────╮
 │ 5.4 ┆ 3.4 ┆ 1.5 ┆ 0.4 │
 ╰─────┴─────┴─────┴─────╯